Water Safe Crystals: Full List + What to Avoid (UK)

 Quick Rule Before You Rinse Anything

-- If you are not 100 percent sure a crystal is water safe, do not rinse it.
-Use low-risk dry methods instead.
+• If you are not 100 percent sure a crystal is water safe, do not rinse it.
+Use a dry method instead.

-- Avoid soaking.
-Even many stones treated as water safe can be affected by long exposure, especially if they have fractures, inclusions, glue or delicate polish.
+• Avoid soaking.
+Even stones treated as water safe can be affected by long exposure, especially if they have fractures, inclusions, glue or delicate polish.

 Water Safe Crystals Chart: Safe vs Keep Dry